Companies & Businesses | Cyprus Legislation | Cyprus Lifestyle | Licenses & Permits

-When do Transfer Fees Apply in the Transferal of Land or Property in Cyprus?
+When are Transfer Fees Applicable in the Transferal of Property in Cyprus?

 The Cyprus Lands and Surveys law holds guidance and remedies for the non-payment of transfer fees for the registration of an immovable property title deed by the government or other specific cases.

-Generally speaking, transfer fees are not imposed or collected for the registration of a title deed where the property has been acquired:
+Generally speaking, transfer fees are not imposed or collected for the registration of a title deed where the property has been acquired via the following methods:

 - By method of gift.